Banuba/arcloud-ios-swift/README.md

 # Testing

-The project contains XCUITest in `quickstart-ios-swiftUITests`.
+The project contains XCUITest in `arcloud-ios-swiftUITests`.
 For correct tests work `UItest` album should be created on device and should contain at least one photo and one video inside.